getvouch-ai/vouch-cli/README.md

 > AI builds fast.
 It also builds with unlocked doors.
 > GetVouch finds them before your users do.

-Built by a SOC analyst who spent 3 years watching these exact vulnerabilities get exploited in enterprise breaches.
+Built by a Cybersecurity analyst who spent 3 years watching these exact vulnerabilities get exploited in enterprise breaches.
 Now they're being baked into vibe-coded apps automatically.